-The ventilation system may be HOT.
+The ventilation air system may be HOT.

-- 3. At all times keep the water heater area clear and free from combustible materials, gasoline and other flammable vapors and liquids. - 4.
+- 3. At all times keep the water heater area clear and free from combustible materials, gasoline, and other flammable vapors and liquids. - 4.
 Bi-annually conduct a visual check of the main and pilot burner flames to determine that they are burning properly.
-See Burner Flame Check.
-If sooting or other burner anomalies are evident, shut down the water heater by turning off the gas per the instructions listed in this manual or as listed on the water heater. - 5.
+See the Burner Flame Check section for illustration.
+If sooting or other burner anomalies are evident, shut down the water heater by turning OFF the gas per the instructions listed in this manual or as listed on the water heater. - 5.
 Annually remove the inner door and main burner assembly to clean orifices and related parts of any dirt or other foreign material.
 Inspect the burner ports for obstructions or debris and clean with a wire brush as needed.
 Wire brush and/or vacuum clean the combustion chamber as needed to remove scale deposits and debris.
 NOTE: It is imperative for proper operation of the water heater that the inner door be replaced in the original location.

 When lifting lever of the combination temperature and pressure relief valve, hot water will be released under pressure.
-Be careful that any released water does not result in bodily injury or property damage.
+Be careful that any released water does NOT result in bodily injury or property damage.

-6. At least once a year, check the combination temperature and pressure relief valve to ensure that the valve has not become encrusted with lime.
-Lift the lever at the top of the valve several times until the valve seats properly without leaking and operates freely.
+- 6. At least once a year, check the combination temperature and pressure relief valve to ensure that the valve has not become encrusted with lime.
+Lift the lever at the top of the valve several times until the valve seats properly without leaking and operates freely. - 7.
+Monthly, drain off a gallon of water to remove silt and sediment.